 He adds, “You’re going to have this space that is not just a hotel but continues with the theme of what we said in the beginning, when we talked about this place, that we want it to be open to the community.
 You don’t have to stay here to come and have a drink or have a coffee.”

 Del Zoppo talks a lot about community and the importance of making his hotel an integral part of St. Petersburg.
-It's a nod to the city’s past, present and future.
+It's a nod to the city’s past, its present and its future.

 But New Hotel, and the previous owners of the Stanton Hotel and Stanton Apartments, faced some community blowback last year when residents were asked to vacate the low-cost apartments prior to the sale.
 Del Zoppo says the previous owners were responsible for that and New Hotel was not involved with asking people to leave.
 Regardless, the company did contribute to a fund to help relocate the residents and to find better housing, he says.